GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_visualisation_wiki.md

 ---
 Change the symbology type to "categorized" and choose the Value (variable) you wish to display
 ```
 3. Now we need to __choose which attributes we want to display through the symbology__.
-In this case, it could be the number of casualtiees, or the actor who perpetrated the act.
+In this case, it could be the number of casualties, or the actor who perpetrated the act.
 Let's categorize the features by `event_type`
 4. Click on `Classify` to __list all the unique values contained__ in the `event_type` field (i.e. all the possible types of security incidents recorded in our table)
 5. Now we can __change the style of each single value__
 6. Double click on the value `Explosions`